KDE/documentation-docs-kdenlive-org/project_and_asset_management/project_settings/proxy_settings.rst

       The Project Settings Proxy dialog window

 Proxy clips can be switched on and off per project.
-When proxies are disabled globally (see :ref:`configure_proxy_clips`), they are switched off for each new project.
+When proxies are disabled globally (see :doc:`Proxy Clips</getting_started/configure_kdenlive/configuration_proxy_clips>`), they are switched off for each new project.
 But if you need proxies for the new project, you can switch it on here in the Project Settings Proxy tab and change the settings for it.

 .. rst-class:: clear-both